geopython/pywps/docs/development.rst

 <https://help.github.com/articles/closing-issues-via-commit-messages/>`_.
 Then
 you push the changes to your forked repository, issuing a command like::

-	git push origin master
+	git push origin develop

+Once again, make sure your commit(s) are pushed to the `develop` branch.

-Finally you an create a pull request.
-This it is a formal request to merge your contribution with the code base; it is fully managed by GitHub and greatly facilitates the review process.
+Finally you can create a pull request.
+This is a formal request to merge your contribution with the code base; it is fully managed by GitHub and greatly facilitates the review process.
 You do so by accessing the repository associated with your user and clicking the *New pull request* button.
 Make sure